EFTEC/UsagiMQ/README.md

 ![Web Service](visio/WebService.jpg "Web Service")

 The solution is to add a Message Queue to the system.
-A Message Queue is only a server that stores messages/operations received by a PUBLISHER and later a SUBSCRIBER could executes.
+A Message Queue is only a server that stores messages/operations received by a PUBLISHER and later a SUBSCRIBER could execute.

 For the same example, a PUBLISHER (former client) could uses 0.001 to call the MQ.
 Then the SUBSCRIBER could do all the operations, for example every hour/at night without worry if all the operations take many minutes or hours.